Angus Ross (historian): Academic career

-In 1933, the external British examiners judged Ross the best history student in New Zealand.
-His Master's thesis, a study of Te Pūoho's epic raid on southern Ngāi Tahu, "revealed an interest in Māori history that was generations ahead of its time".
+In 1933 he was considered the best New Zealand history student by British external examiners.
+His Master's thesis, a study of Te Pūoho's raid on Murihiku, "revealed an interest in Maori history that was generations ahead of its time".
 As part of his research, he followed Te Pūoho's "astonishing journey" on foot, including crossing the Haast Pass many years before the current road was built.

 Ross worked as assistant lecturer in the History Department from 1934 until 1940, gradually taking over more and more of the teaching responsibilities as Professor Elder's eyesight deteriorated.

 After demobilisation, Ross studied for a PhD at King's College, Cambridge, and was appointed a fellow of St John's.

-On his return to New Zealand, Ross wrote the official war history of his battalion, the 23rd Canterbury-Otago.
+On his return to New Zealand, Ross wrote the official war history of his battalion, the 23rd Canterbury-Otago, for the Official History of New Zealand in the Second World War 1939–45 series.
+The book was published in 1959.
 The series' editor and Ross's war-time commander, Major-General Howard Kippenberger, noted that Ross was "the only person not in it".

 Ross was appointed professor of history at Otago in 1964; his predecessor William Morrell became a professorial fellow.
 Ross published New Zealand's Aspirations in the Pacific in the Nineteenth Century in 1964, followed by a volume of essays New Zealand's Record in the Twentieth-Century Pacific in 1969.
 According to Erik Olssen in his obituary of Ross, "both works remain the standard authorities on their subject" and they increased awareness of "the implications of our geographic and historical situation and of the dual racial origins of our people", which meant that New Zealanders needed to take "a keen interest in the islands of the South Pacific".

 In the 1970s, Ross published on New Zealand's external relations during the inter-war period.

 As professor during a time of rapid growth in New Zealand universities, Ross was very influential in setting the direction of the Department of History for the following decades.
 Notable appointments included Michael Cullen for economic history, Dorothy Page for women's history, Ann Trotter for East Asian studies, and Erik Olssen for social history.

 Honours and awards

 The Military Cross was awarded in 1943 for his actions in the battle of Takrouna, where as Captain, he drove a wireless vehicle through severe fire to establish communications with supporting artillery units.

-The Bar to his Military Cross was awarded in 1944, for his "cheerfulness ... and ferocious initiative" in leading D Company at Orsagna.
+The Bar to his Military Cross was awarded in 1944, for his "cheerfulness ... and ferocious initiative" in leading D Company at Orsogna.

 The Greek government awarded him the Aristeion Andreias Cross of Valour for "assisting 3 Greek Mountain Brigade in training and during the battles of Rimini, Bellaria and Rubicone in Italy 1944, as Brigade Major 5 New Zealand Brigade".

 In 1953, Ross was awarded the Queen Elizabeth II Coronation Medal.
 In the 1980 New Year Honours, he was appointed an Officer of the Order of the British Empire for services to historical research and education.